 Lacks Opportunity for Future Sales

-The Solution: Give your customers a reason to come back, even if their first experience with your parts form left a sour taste in their mouth.
+The Solution: Give your customer a reason to come back, even if their first experience with your parts form left a sour taste in their mouth.
 Offer a discount or a coupon code.
 Losing a customer is a huge cost to your parts department, so give them a reason to try your parts form again (until you replace it, that is).